US-based IPVanish is an appealing VPN provider with a long list of features, including several that you won't often see elsewhere.

-Even better, the website explains, IPVanish is 'the world’s only Top Tier VPN service provider', which means the company owns and manages its own servers.
-That's good news, as it gives them more control over how the servers are set up and run, and demonstrates a level of resources and expertise which isn't always available with other VPNs.
+Some VPNs give you more, but, the website explains, IPVanish is 'the world’s only Top Tier VPN service provider'.
+The company owns and manages its servers rather than renting other people's hardware, giving it far more control over how the network and servers are set up and run.
+This also demonstrates a level of resources and expertise which you won't often see with other VPNs.

 - Want to try IPVanish?
 Check out the website here

 A wide range of apps covers Windows, Mac, Android, iOS, even Amazon Fire TV, as well as providing a host of setup guides for routers, Linux, Chromebooks and other platforms.

 Feel free to install, configure and set up as many devices as you like – IPVanish has no fixed limits on the number of simultaneous connections you can use.
 We guess the company might get in touch if you reach 20 and are still going, but that's still a major improvement on the typical 5 device limit you'll get with many providers.

 The big news since our last review is IPVanish now supports the turbocharged WireGuard protocol.
 Though if you prefer something else, don't worry, IPVanish likes choice, too: there's support for OpenVPN, IKEv2, L2TP, SSTP, and PPTP.

 24/7 live chat support is available if you need it, but even here, IPVanish delivers a little more than we expected.
 There's phone support, with numbers in the US, UK, Australia, Mexico, Spain, Germany and Brazil.